quentincloudsnow/badgingappweb/rpa.md

 See the **Credentials** component is returning the password in a SecureString object, we need to add another component that is going to convert it to a String object so we can use it in a SetText component that accept only 'String' type of object.

-In the toolbox, search for 'secure', to finde the SecureStringDecode component from the Encryption folder as shown
+In the toolbox, search for 'secure', to find the SecureStringDecode component from the Encryption folder as shown

 ![Alt text](img/2023-10-03_12-32-34.png)